 - California Chamber of Commerce in advancing the organization's legislative and regulatory agendas on environmental and consumer product issues before the California State Legislature, the California Air Resources Board, the California Office of Environmental Health Hazard Assessment, and the California Department of Toxic Substances Control.

-- National Coffee Association, Alliance of Automobile Manufacturers, Grocery Manufacturers Association, Council for Responsible Nutrition, and American Herbal Products Association in providing regulatory advocacy before the Office of Environmental Health Hazard Assessment on various Proposition 65 matters.
+- Enterprise Holdings, Alliance of Automobile Manufacturers, Grocery Manufacturers Association, Council for Responsible Nutrition, American Herbal Products Association, the American Lighting Association in providing regulatory advocacy before the Office of Environmental Health Hazard Assessment on various Proposition 65 matters.

 - Barr Brands International in providing counsel before the California Department of Toxic Substances Control regarding a proposed regulation that would list paint strippers and varnishes containing methylene chloride as a Priority Product under California's Green Chemistry program.